-Update: I’m receiving reports with clear memories of DiCaprio winning the Best Actor award for Titanic, including 1998 talk shows replaying his acceptance speech.
-If you have this memory, or recall DiCaprio winning for any other movie, share it in comments, below.
+(Since posting this article, I’ve reports with clear memories of DiCaprio winning the Best Actor award for Titanic, including 1998 talk shows replaying his acceptance speech.)

 Thanks to Mike H. for bringing this to my attention: the change between the TV series “Different Strokes” and “Diff’rent Strokes.”

 Until Mike mentioned it, I thought it was Different Strokes.
 However, I never watched the TV series, so I can’t state — with confidence — that the show name has changed.
 Maybe I wasn’t paying close attention to the name when someone referenced it.

 Also, I don’t follow Reddit (not for Mandela Effect topics, anyway), and I don’t usually look at “Mandela Effect” videos at YouTube.com.
 (I haven’t posted any videos about the Mandela Effect, and I kind of resent it when people want to connect the Mandela Effect phrase with “debunking” videos about Flat Earth Theory or anything else that takes us off-topic.)